Overview of Special Uses

 Fees associated with Special Uses

 The Conservancy may charge for use of property including recovery of the reasonable cost of providing its Staff services related to the issuance of the License or Special use Permit.
+For easements, the Conservancy requires compensation based upon a market estimate for the fair market value of the long-term interest.

-The use of State property for commercial filming (motion picture and still photography) is evaluated pursuant to Government Code Sections 14998 and 14999) as is entitled to a “one stop” expedited permitting.
+The use of state property for commercial filming (motion picture and still photography) is evaluated pursuant to Government Code Sections 14998 and 14999) as is entitled to a “one stop” expedited permitting.